 - WRP Asia Pacific Sdn Bhd v NS Bluescope Lysaght Malaysia Sdn Bhd MLJU 1125

-- Applications to stay the adjudication
+- Applications to stay the adjudication proceedings under section

 - Bina Puri Construction Sdn Bhd v Hing Nyit Enterprise Sdn Bhd 1 LNS 305